FedeDP/ncursesFM/README.md

 * Powermanagement inhibition while processing a job (eg: while pasting a file) to avoid data loss.
 * It can (un)mount drives/usb sticks/ISO files through udisks2.
 For drives/usb sticks mount, you also need libudev to list all mountable drives.
 ISO files cannot be unmounted from within ncursesFM: they will be automagically unmounted and removed by udev when no more in use (eg: after a reboot).
-* If built with libudev support, you can enable devices automount too.
+* If built with libudev support, it can perform devices automount too.
 * It can install your distro package files: pressing enter on a package file will ask user if he wants to install the package.
 It relies upon packagekit, so it should be distro agnostic.

 ---